KR10x/SUNFLOWER/README.md

-# Question 3: Sonic Signatures & Signals to Softwares
+# Sonic Signatures & Signals to Softwares

 ## 1. Spectrogram Analysis & Window Length
 The Short-Time Fourier Transform (STFT) splits the signal into overlapping windowed segments to analyze how frequencies change over time.